engtiago/chess-online/README.md

-# Phaser Chess
+# Chess Online

-This project is a minimal chess implementation using Vue 3 and Phaser 3.
+This project provides a basic chess board using Vue 3 with the Chessground UI.
+Game rules are handled by `chess.js` and a simple AI is powered by `stockfish.js`.

 ## Development